 - RUOK? also have ideas on how to talk with or help people who might be struggling because of the bushfires.

-- Beyond Blue have online information about mental health and bushfires as well as an online forum about coping with bushfires.
+- Beyond Blue have online information about mental health and bushfires.

-- Lifeline have also developed some helpful strategies to support your mental health and wellbeing as you recover from a natural disaster.
+- Lifeline have a dedicated bushfire recovery helpline 13 43 57 and have also developed some helpful strategies to support your mental health and wellbeing as you recover from a natural disaster.

 - The Rural Adversity Mental Health Program (RAMHP), which operates across rural and remote NSW, has coordinators in fire affected areas working directly with communities, providing on the ground support, connecting people to support and assistance and visiting evacuation centres daily.
 To contact your local RAMHP Coordinator go to the RAMHP website and type in your postcode.